Nexmo/station/lib/nexmo_developer/app/views/contribute/structure/guides/use-cases.md

 # Use Cases

-Use Cases provide guidance on how to implement real-world scenarios using Vonage Developer APIs and third-party APIs and products.
+Use Cases provide guidance on how to implement real-world scenarios using Vonage APIs and third-party APIs and products.

 Whereas Tutorials provide step-by-step instructions on how to do specific things with one product, Use Cases describe far more complex scenarios, that may use several Vonage API products, and optionally external provider products.